 Technical and Regulatory Intelligence

-The Regulation lays down seven Building Requirements for Construction Works (BRCW) and it is a necessity that construction products enable the finished works to comply with these building requirements.
+The UK-CPR still lays down the same seven Building Requirements for Construction Works (BRCW) as given in the EU-CPR and it remains necessary that construction products carrying the UKCA marking enable the finished works to comply with these building requirements.

-By definition a construction product is any product or ‘kit’ which is produced and placed on the market for permanent incorporation within a construction works or a part thereof and the performance of which has an effect on the performance of the construction works with respect to the BRCW.
+The definition of a construction product and that of a ‘kit’ which is produced and placed on the market for permanent incorporation within a construction works or part thereof and the performance of which has an effect on the performance of the construction works with respect to the BRCW has not changed.

-The CPR also includes mandatory requirements for importers, distributors, certification and test bodies and national regulatory enforcement authorities.
-As such, it also incumbent on specifiers to understand and comply with these requirements.
+The UK-CPR also maintains specific requirements for importer, distributors certification and test bodies and national regulatory enforcement authorities.
+As such, it is incumbent on specifiers to comply with these requirements.

 For more information, contact Duncan King.